Skip to Content

 So much about the Warriors is predictable.
 Even as they work through their slow-motion endgame—a process exemplified by Klay Thompson suiting up in Dallas and gray creeping up Draymond Green's beard—they have stayed resilient because they have remained so profoundly annoying to play.
 As incandescently great as their offenses have been, this decade's Warriors were actually built less on their ability to do whatever they want to than their ability to keep you from doing what you want.

-That was the story in Boston on Wednesday night.
+That was the story in Boston last night.
 The Celtics, acting their look-at-our-rings-you-plebes selves, struggled to get consistent open looks and were asked to defend more consistently than they are normally required to do.
 It also did not help the Celtics that Jaylen Brown and Kristaps Porzingis remain unavailable, which is why this loss is not indicative of something wrong with the champs.

 But the Warriors defending the great and the ordinary alike is a sign of something, even this early; the season remains very young, but they are third in offensive rating and second in defense, and neither looks like an accident.
-Their history of such excellence coincides eerily with their parades; in the four title years, their defensive rating was 1st, 2nd, 11th, and 1st, and the 11th-place defense was also the year they won only 58 games after winning 67, 73 and 67.
+Their history of such excellence coincides eerily with their parades; in the four title years, their defensive rating was first, second, 11th, and first, and the 11th-place defense was also the year they won only 58 games after winning 67, 73 and 67.
 Conversely, the Warriors have always been awful at ball custodianship.
 In the 10 years with Kerr and Curry as the defining figures, their turnover percentage has been 17th, 20th, 23rd, 29th, 19th, 20th, 25th, 29th, 30th, and 21st.

 The other unifying force is their effective depth.
 Kerr employed 11 players in the first quarter alone on Wednesday night, and made it clear that he believed his players could wear down Boston's.
 The Warriors have an astonishing 13 players averaging double digits in minutes and nobody averaging 30.
 That's a statement of egalitarianism that should give Kerr a tingly feeling; for all his broad-minded public perceptions, he believes most of all in the eternal verities of ball movement, defense, and depth.
 Everything else is a second helping of dessert.
 Yes, including the historical outliers Curry and Green.